teuben/nemo/CONTRIBUTING.md

 be efficiently used to collaborate.
 However, if you cannot install git, this is probably the only way to bootstrap yourself.
 For example https://github.com/teuben/nemo/archive/refs/heads/master.zip, which will create a directory *nemo-master*.
-If you need another branch,
+This also works for other branches.

 Familiarize yourself with the concept of a pull request on github.
 There are some links at the bottom of this document.

 ## gh:   github CLI

-You can safely skip this section if you work via github.com, though the **gh** command described here is by far the fastest and easiest way to work with the github ecosystem.
+You can safely skip this section if you prefer to work via github.com, though the **gh** command described here is by far the fastest and easiest way to work with the github ecosystem.

-A relatively new addition to github is called "github CLI", which is the command **gh** through which many github.com actions can now be run from terminal commands.
+A relatively new addition to github is called "github CLI", which is implemented via the command **gh** through which many github.com actions can now be run as terminal commands.
 Besides [installing](https://cli.github.com/manual/installation)
 it once, you also need to once authenticate via your github account: